QuantEcon/lecture-python-intro/lectures/linear_equations.md

 Unlike number products, $A B$ and $B A$ are not generally the same thing.
 ```

-ONe important special case is the [identity matrix](https://en.wikipedia.org/wiki/Identity_matrix), which has ones on the principal diagonal and zero elsewhere:
+One important special case is the [identity matrix](https://en.wikipedia.org/wiki/Identity_matrix), which has ones on the principal diagonal and zero elsewhere:

 $$
     I =